WindJammer6/33.-Networks-Internet-World-Wide-Web-HTML-CSS-JavaScript-Learning/README.md

 **[2.
 JavaScript OOP](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/C%23%20learn%20code%20archives/3.%20C%23%20OOP) <a name = "jsoop"></a>**
 This folder contains all the JavaScript files that deals with Object-Oriented Programming (OOP) concept in the JavaScript programming language.

-**['What_is_Nodejs.txt' text file](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/blob/main/C%23%20learn%20code%20archives/Setting_up_C%23_in%20VScode.txt) <a name = "settingupcsharpinvscode"></a>**
+**['What_is_Nodejs.txt' text file](https://github.com/WindJammer6/33.-Networks-Internet-World-Wide-Web-HTML-CSS-JavaScript-Learning/blob/main/4.%20JavaScript%20learn/What_is_Nodejs.txt) <a name = "whatisnodejs"></a>**
-This file contains information from the Youtube video on how to set up a C# environment in VS code, and how to use it to run C# code in VS code. (link: https://www.youtube.com/watch?v=CO4BGZOuUkM (Tech Decode Tutorials))
+This file contains information about the common confusion about what exactly is Node.js.

 *Source(s):*